Insider Trading in the Clinical Trial Setting

 Date Written: September 12, 2022

-This Article presents the basic principles of insider trading, including cases involving information about trials of pharmaceuticals.
-It then describes how clinical trials are conducted and regulated and the ways in which nonpublic information material to the stock price of the sponsor of the trial may be used to trade or tip.
+This Article begins with the basic principles of insider trading and a summary of how clinical trials are conducted and regulated and the ways in which nonpublic information material to the stock price of the sponsor of the trial might be used to trade or tip.

-The analysis that follows identifies a number of situations where use or disclosure of material nonpublic information about a trial has been found to be or could, applying existing principles, be unlawful.
-Employees of sponsors of the trial, clinical investigators, and the subjects participating in a trial could run afoul of the prohibition on insider trading, such as when information has been used in breach of a confidentiality agreement or exchanged between an investigator and a trial participant, exchanged among trial participants, gleaned from attending medical conferences, and obtained in other settings specific to this industry.
-Presenting the full potential reach of the law facilitates conforming conduct to avoid violating the law.
+The analysis that follows identifies a number of situations where use or disclosure of material nonpublic information about a trial could be unlawful.
+Employees of sponsors of the trial, clinical investigators, and even the subjects participating in a trial could run afoul of the prohibition on insider trading, such as when information has been used in breach of a confidentiality agreement or exchanged between an investigator and a trial participant, exchanged among trial participants, gleaned from attending medical conferences, and obtained in other settings specific to this industry.
+Presenting the full potential reach of the law facilitates taking steps to avoid violating the law.

 Keywords: Insider Trading* Materiality, Principal investigator, IRB, Rule 10b-5* Clinical trial* Clinical drug trial* FDA approval